Time-inconsistent reinsurance and investment optimization problem with delay under random risk aversion: Numerical illustrations

 \section{Numerical illustrations}

 In this section, we will present numerical experiments to analyze the impacts of delay parameters and risk aversion parameters on the equilibrium reinsurance and investment strategies under the exponential utility function and power utility function, respectively.
-Meanwhile, we will analyze the influences of parameters in the insurance and financial markets on the equilibrium reinsurance and investment strategy under the power utility function.
-We would like to mention that in the sequel, the sensitivity of the equilibrium reinsurance and investment strategy will be investigated by varying one parameter at a time in each figure and without loss of generality, all investigations will be performed at the initial time $t=0$ for convenience.
+Meanwhile, under the Black-Scholes model, we will analyze the influences of parameters in the insurance and financial markets on the equilibrium reinsurance and investment strategy under the power utility function.
+In the sequel, the sensitivity of the equilibrium reinsurance and investment strategy will be investigated by varying one parameter at a time in each figure and without loss of generality, all investigations will be performed at the initial time $t=0$ for convenience.

 In the numerical experiments, unless stated otherwise, the essential parameters of the insurance and financial markets and the delay parameters are sourced from \cite{Bi2019} and \cite{Yuan2023} separately, as presented in Table \ref{tab1}.
 Furthermore, we follow \cite{Bi2019} to set $x_{0}=0.6$ and $T=2(years)$ and then we have $m_{10}=\frac{x_{0}(1-e^{-\alpha h})}{\alpha}=1.2(1-e^{-1})$.
 In addition, analogous to \cite{Desmettre2023}, we characterize the random risk aversion by a two point-distribution, with parameters detailed for two specific cases: (I) $\gamma_{1}=0.5$, $\gamma_{2}=0.9$ and $p_{1}=p_{2}=0.5$; (II) $\gamma_{1}=0.5$, $\gamma_{2}=0.9$, $p_{1}=0.8$ and $p_{2}=0.2$.